Threagile/threagile/README.md

     If you want to execute a certain model macro on the model yaml file (here the macro add-build-pipeline): docker run --rm -it -v "$(pwd)":/app/work threagile/threagile -model /app/work/threagile.yaml -output /app/work -execute-model-macro add-build-pipeline

+#### Contribute

+Threat modelling is a very important part of software development cycle and it always nice to improve current solution.
+Useful documentation can be found [here](setup-local-development.md)